The USS Constitution is one of the oldest warships in the world.

 The USS Constitution is a wooden-hulled heavy frigate with three masts.
 The ship measures 305 feet long from stem to stern, 43.6 feet wide and the main mast stands 204 feet tall.
 The ship weighs about 1,500 tons.

 The ship was commissioned and named by George Washington in 1794 and built at Hartt’s shipyard in Boston between 1794 and 1797.
 The ship’s copper bolts and fittings were forged by Paul Revere.
-The ship gets its iron-like strength from the triple layers of dense pine and oak used in the construction of its hull.
+The ship gets its iron-like strength from the triple layers of dense pine and oak used in the construction of the ship’s hull.

 The USS Constitution was one of six ships commissioned by Washington to help defend American merchant ships under threat from French privateers along the U.S. coast and in the Caribbean.